mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
-we need some real math to make this zoom look good.
+### voice

-everything is being drawn by DrawShape, so changes need to be local to this funciton.
+everything is being drawn by `DrawShape`, so changes only need to be local to this funciton.
 a new 2D vector member keeps track of the offset of the upper-left corner of the screen
-A new Scale property modifies the ShapeScale value while keeping the center off the screen in the same place
+A new `Scale` property modifies the `ShapeScale` value while keeping the center off the screen in the same place
-the math for calculating the center position and moving the offset to center on the center position is very similar.
+the math for calculating the center position, and moving the offset to center on a new center position is very similar. you are welcome to make a common helper function for that math, I decided to just put the math in the same area of the source file.

-the DrawShape function doesn't need to change that much. we need to offset the rendering rectangle by the camera offset, and adjust the sampling point as well.
+the `DrawShape` function doesn't need to change that much. we need to offset the rendering rectangle by the camera's offset, and adjust the sampling point as well.

-`scene`
+### scene
 src/LowFiRockBlaster/Program.cs
 ```
 ...